AIR_MCUBE International Artists' Residency 2024

 I am here, Where are You?

-Phil Robinson, USA
+Phil Robinson | USA

 “Where is Nepal”, reverberates throughout my time here.
 A guest of just one month cannot respond any other way than, “everywhere”.
 Simple, unpretentious as this question sounds it signals place, time past, present and future history.
 These works arise from the sensations of being here in Nepal.

-Jessica Lynn Smith, USA
+Jessica Lynn Smith

 ARTIST STATEMENT